Michael L. Connor

 Michael Lee Connor is an American politician, lawyer and engineer.
-He has served as the United States Assistant Secretary of the Army for Civil Works since November 2021, and served as the United States Deputy Secretary of the Interior from 2014 to 2017, among other positions in United States Department of the Interior.
+He had served as the United States Assistant Secretary of the Army for Civil Works, and served as the United States Deputy Secretary of the Interior from 2014 to 2017, among other positions in United States Department of the Interior.

 Early life and education

 Born in Las Cruces, New Mexico, he spent his childhood in New Mexico.
 He is an enrolled member of Taos Pueblo.
 His maternal grandfather was a leader within the Taos Pueblo community and was an original member of Taos Pueblo's water rights task force.
 Connor received a Bachelor of Science in chemical engineering from New Mexico State University in 1986.
 He then received his Juris Doctor from the University of Colorado Law School, and is admitted to the bars of Colorado and New Mexico.

 Career

 First DOI positions

 From 1986 to 1990 he worked as a professional engineer for General Electric.
 He was a research assistant in the Natural Resources Law Center at the University of Colorado from 1991 to 1993.
 He was then employed with the Interior Solicitor's Office in Washington, DC and in Albuquerque, New Mexico.
 He began his Department of the Interior career in the Solicitor's Honors Program in 1993.
 During the Clinton Administration from 1993 to 2001, Connor served in the Department of the Interior, including as Deputy Director from 1998 to 1999 and then Director of the Secretary's Indian Water Rights Office from 1998 to 2001.
 While serving in this capacity he represented the Secretary of the Interior in negotiations with Indian tribes, state representatives, and private water users to secure water rights settlements consistent with the federal trust responsibility to tribes.